 We believe solo travellers should not have to pay more to travel so our group trips are designed for shared accommodation and do not involve a single supplement.
 Odd number adult travellers in your family will be paired in twin accommodation with another adult traveller of the same sex for the duration of the trip.

 Please note that if you have booked the “My Own Room” option for this tour, you will receive your own single room for all night stops

-Rooming is based on double occupancy (2 passengers per room); all other room configurations are on request and cannot be guaranteed.
+Rooming is based on double occupancy (2 passengers / 2 beds per room); all other room configurations are on request and cannot be guaranteed.
 We will try to accommodate triples/quad requests whenever possible and it’s important to note that rooming configuration can change from city to city and 2 single beds are the standard configuration in a room.

 Hotels vary greatly throughout Central America and even within Costa Rica depending on the location.
 We do our best to pick comfortable accommodations, but in popular locations options can be limited and we sometimes use various different hotel depending on seasonality.
 It also is important to remember that hot water shortages and power outages can be fairly common, even in upgraded hotels.
 We appreciate your patience and understanding that these occurrences are outside of our control.